dorayx/object-property-names/README.md

 ## Description

 The properties will be found upon the object through its prototype chain to the top.
-During the prototype chain lookup, two rules, the type rule and the property rule, can be applied to ignore the specific types and properties.
+During the prototype chain lookup, two rules - the type rule and the property rule, can apply to ignore the specified types and properties.

 ## Features

 - Tiny and No dependence
 - Flexible control
-- Support ES2015 Module and UMD
+- Support ES2015 Module and UMD (support [`jsnext:main`](https://github.com/jsforum/jsforum/issues/5))

 ## Type Rule & Property Rule

-The **Type Rule** is a list of the types to be ignored and the properties of those ignored types won't be returned.
-Please note that the type rule only applies to the prototype but not to the given object.
+The **Type Rule** is the list of the types to be ignored and the properties of those ignored types won't be returned.
+Please note that the type rule applies not only to the prototype but also to the given object.

-The types can be native or user-defined, such as `String`, `Function`, `Array` and your `SomeClass`.
-During the prototype chain lookup, any one of the types is found ignored then its upper prototype chain won't be sought.
+The types can be native or custom, such as `String`, `Function`, `Array` and your `SomeClass`.
+During the prototype chain lookup, any of the types is found ignored then its upper prototype chain won't be sought.
 By default all the native types will be ignored.

 The **Property Rule** is the list of the properties to be ignored.

 Those properties may be private, context-irrelative or non-enumerable.
 By default the property name prefixed with `_` will be regarded private and so ignored.
-The `contructor` property is also ignored.
+The `constructor` property is also ignored.

 ## API